Manage Citations with Zotero, Mendeley, and EndNote: Home

 Citation management software allows you to download citations and articles from various websites and databases, electronically store and organize the citations, annotate and highlight articles, and format the citations for your paper and bibliography.
 Citation management software also makes it easy to share references with other researchers.
-We recommend Zotero and Mendeley as the best free options for PSU researchers.

 This video describes how citation managers like Zotero and Mendeley can help you with your research by organizing your citations, research articles, and references.